 This, and the goal of automating manual labour-intensive processes, means that your human workforce can spend their time doing things that matter more to the business.
 Right now, this is likely to be relationship-building services, like customer care, supplier management, or simply supporting colleagues and staff.
 We need the human touch more than ever before.

-With being spent on automation by UK businesses in 2019 – and the need for clever technological fixes more pressing than ever in 2020 – ensuring you’re seeing results is paramount.
+With more than £1.2 million being spent on automation by UK businesses in 2019 – and the need for clever technological fixes more pressing than ever in 2020 – ensuring you’re seeing results is paramount.
 Getting your processes in order before you start automating them is the crucial step to avoiding failure, and ensuring that businesses reap the rewards of their investments.

 It doesn’t take a pilot’s licence to see automation success.
 But you will need to fuel up correctly before you fly.